SoftwareDefinedVehicle/leda-example-applications-fork/canbus-j1939/README.md

 ## Architecture Overview

-- dbc2val container, configurable with new custom DBC + Mapping file
+- dbc2val container, configurable with new custom DBC + Mapping files
 - mock for providing simulated J1939 signals on CAN-Bus
 - Velocitas app accessing J1939 information and providing it as a service to remote cloud services